neo-ryan/neo-ryan/README.md

 # About me

-My name is Ryan, i'm from Brazil, i study IT in the Federal University of Rio Grande do Norte (UFRN).
+My name is Ryan, I'm from Brazil and I study IT at the Federal University of Rio Grande do Norte (UFRN).

-I develop backends with FastAPI, which i have been learning how to master, i also explored data analytics and study cybersecurity, a field which is very enjoyable to me due to its problem solving challenges.
+I develop backends with FastAPI and Python, and study cybersecurity — a field I'm drawn to for its problem-solving nature.

 # Tech:
 <p align='center'>